saitaiky/notebook/docs/docs/software-development/system-design/api/overview.md

 ---
-title: SOAP, REST, GraphQL, and gRPC
+title: API(SOAP, REST, GraphQL, and gRPC)
 ---

-# Understanding API Formats: SOAP, REST, GraphQL, and gRPC

 ## Introduction
 An architecture becomes practical when we comprehend how information moves across systems.
 Whether you are an application or enterprise architect, understanding tradeoffs is crucial when selecting a method for information exchange.
 Data exchange, a core aspect of enterprise architecture, has evolved from physical to digital methods.
 This article explores the history of data exchange and compares SOAP, REST, GraphQL, and gRPC APIs.